 Everything about the customer is changing including their motivations, connections, and expectations.
 There has never been more volatility in recent times, so in order to respond to these changes, companies need to reach out, listen and respond in an agile fashion.
 This is what we’ve been reading in materials on Customer Experience from sources such as Bain, Qualtrics, KPMG, and more.
 And we agree, times have changed there is no denying that, but reaching out, listening and responding is not new for VistaVu.
 A feedback loop is a key element in understanding what customers need and the experience that your teams need to deliver.

 Our Customer Experience focus at VistaVu has been a journey over several years.
-Our first step was to seek regular feedback by collecting NPS and CSAT information from customers several years ago.
+Our first step was to seek regular feedback by collecting NPS and CSAT information from customers several years ago [CEO Jory Lamb talks about these early days on this journey here].
 Opening up this feedback loop can be a daunting task because it’s impossible to action every comment.
 However, those actions that you do take will help you to build trust and further your relationship with your customers.
 This will then open the door to more open communication.
 With the feedback you get our recommendation is to watch your trends.

 A single comment could be someone’s bad day, but multiple comments indicates something needs your time and attention.
 The follow-up interactions help us further understand the specific issue that customers are telling us needs to be improved.
 After each quarterly NPS survey we respond with initiatives to address feedback.
 This can be as simple as tweaks to processes our teams are currently using, improving ticket details, or larger initiatives like standing up a PMO organization to improve project management consistency.
 Looking ahead we are now focused on getting even higher engagement rates in order to gain a more comprehensive view of our customers and their individual experiences.